 Puzzle Solving is a common technique used by recruiters during freshers interview to hire for analytical roles and roles that require plenty use of logical reasoning.
 Several companies still adopt this method for assessing candidates for their organization which makes it imperative to be prepared for.

-We, thus, have compiled a list of ten common puzzles to help you in your fresher job interview.
+We, thus, have compiled a list of ten common interview puzzles to help you in your fresher job interview.

 Puzzle 1 – Find the faulty coin